hidekihill/hidekihill.github.io/projects.md

 <img width="600" height="350" alt="image" src="https://github.com/user-attachments/assets/6c12e349-5373-4acc-b5ff-678860c78aa0" />

-TBC: implement the <a href="https://en.wikipedia.org/wiki/LZ77_and_LZ78">Lempel-Ziv algorithm</a> given a binary string of the form (10010100101011010...).
+To be completed: implement the <a href="https://en.wikipedia.org/wiki/LZ77_and_LZ78">Lempel-Ziv algorithm</a> given a binary string of the form (10010100101011010...).

 <hr>

-## Expository writing for the Canadian Mathematical Society
+## Expository writing for the Canadian Mathematical Society (CMS)
 I have written two mathematical expository research articles for the CMS student publication <em>Notes from the Margin</em>.
 * Vol. 19, December 2025.
-Containing the infinite with the Kronecker-Weber theorem.
+"Containing the infinite with the Kronecker-Weber theorem".
 View the <a href="https://studc.math.ca/wp-content/uploads/2025/12/NftM-W2025.pdf">Winter 2025 issue</a>.
 * Vol. 18, June 2025.
-Exploring the transcendence of pi.
+"Exploring the transcendence of &pi".
 View the <a href="https://studc.math.ca/wp-content/uploads/2025/06/NftM-S2025.pdf">Summer 2025 issue</a>.

 <div class="message">
   See the <a href="https://studc.math.ca/notes-from-the-margin/">NftM page</a> on the CMS website for more information on the journal and submission.